 Yes, as long as it is for 3 credit hours/units for US students, or at least .5 credit for Canadians.

 Yes.
 Credit is awarded for scores of 50 or above on all CLEP examinations.

 For more information visit the CLEP website

-During the fall and spring, coursework is kept to two consecutive days per week.
+During the Fall and Spring, course work is kept to 2 consecutive days per week.
 You must also factor in time for your field experiences.

 Since the program is cohort-based, your schedule is assigned.

 The program is 39 credit hours.
 For the 2015 academic year, the cost per credit hour is $655 US.

 39 hours x $655 = $25,545 US.
 You pay tuition on semester-by-semester basis.